Find Dental Assistant Schools and Program Reviews.

 Dental assistants are valuable team members in a variety of private dental practices, including solo dental practices, group dental practices and specialty practices such as orthodontics or pediatric dentistry.
 These professionals may also assist dentists in settings such as hospital wards or nursing homes.

-The skills of dental assistants allow them to play an important role in the prevention of oral health problems.
-They may work in locations that do not offer the full scope of dental clinic services, such as schools or community health clinics.
+Their skills allow them to play an important role in the prevention of oral health problems.
+They may work in locations that do not offer the full scope of dental clinic treatments, such as schools or community health clinics.
 In these locations, they often focus on preventative services such as teaching about good oral health care or providing preventative materials such as fluoride.

 The field of dental assisting covers a wide range of services, and different jobs may vary greatly in the duties they require.
 Some dental assisting involves a significant amount of front-office and interpersonal work, including managing supplies, scheduling appointments, taking medical histories and instructing patients about proper post-procedural oral care.

-Dental assisting may also involve a variety of technical responsibilities.
-Dental assistants prepare and sterilize instruments, develop infection control protocols, take and develop dental radiographs and take impressions of teeth for models.
+Dental assisting may also involve a variety of technical responsibilities including the preparation and sterilization of instruments, the development of infection control protocols, taking and developing radiographs and take impressions of teeth for models.

 The variety of work offered by dental assisting is one of the features that attract many young professionals to this career.
-Dental assisting also frequently provides flexible hours and an abundance of part-time work (approximately one in three dental assistants worked part time in 2012).
+The role also frequently provides flexible hours and an abundance of part-time work (approximately one in three worked part time in 2019).

-Some use their experience to process dental insurance claims for insurance companies, or to become sales representatives for corporations that sell dental products or services.
+Some use their experience to process dental insurance claims for insurance companies, manage patient billing and accounting, or to become sales representatives for corporations that sell dental products or treatments.

-Many experienced dental assistants also pursue jobs in education.
-Positions are available in clinical settings, where experienced assistants help new dental assistant students learn clinical procedures.
-Some dental assistants also take classroom teaching positions at dental schools, technical or vocational schools, community colleges or universities that offer dental assisting programs.
+Many experienced workers also pursue jobs in education.
+Positions are available in clinical settings, where experienced assistants help new students learn clinical procedures.
+Some also take classroom teaching positions at dental schools, technical or vocational schools, community colleges or universities that offer dental assisting programs.

 Independent teaching positions often require a significant amount of clinical experience, and may also require additional education in the form of an associate’s degree or bachelor’s degree.

 The field of dental assisting currently offers a very strong job outlook.
-The Bureau of Labor Statistics (BLS) predicts that employment for dental assistants will grow by 25 percent between 2012 and 2022.
-This is much higher than the rate of growth predicted for employment in all occupations, which is 11 percent.
+The United States Bureau of Labor Statistics (BLS) predicts that employment in the field will grow by 11 percent between 2018 and 2028.
+This is much higher than the rate of growth predicted for employment in all occupations, which is 11 percent, and in line with growth within healthcare professions.

 According to the BLS, this growth will be driven by two main factors.
 First, research continues to demonstrate a connection between good oral health and good overall physical health, which is increasing the demand for dental services.
 In addition, federal legislation to increase the number of people with health and dental insurance is expected to increase the need for dental services.
 As dentists and sometimes dental hygienists take on more patients to accommodate this demand, it will increase the need for dental assistants to perform office management, equipment preparation and patient liaison tasks.

-The median annual wage for dental assistants in 2012 was very close to the median annual wage for all occupations: $34,500 compared to $34,750.
-The highest-paid 10 percent of dental assistants earned more than $47,580, as much as some dental hygienists.
-The dental assistants in the bottom 10 percent of the income bracket earned less than $23,550.
-The medial annual wage for similar healthcare support occupations in 2012 was $25,550.
+The median annual wage for dental assistants in 2020 was very close to the median annual wage for all occupations: $41,180 compared to $41,950.
+That’s equivalent to $19.80 per hour.
+The highest-paid 10 percent of dental assistants earned more than $58,390, as much as some dental hygienists.
+The dental assistants in the bottom 10 percent of the income bracket – entry-level positions – earned less than $28,940.
+Pay conditions vary by area.

-While dental assistants with more experience are likely to earn more money than those with less, experience is not the only variable when it comes to the annual wage of dental assistants.
+While those with more experience are likely to earn more money than those with less, experience is not the only variable when it comes to the annual wage of dental assistants.
 Since dental assisting duties can vary, wages will also vary depending on the services required by individual employers.
-Dental assistants who perform mostly office management and patient-contact duties are likely to earn less than dental assistants whose jobs also include a significant number of technical duties.
-States that permit dental assistants to perform regulated tasks such as coronal polishing or sealant application generally offer a higher earning potential than states that restrict these activities to dentists or dental hygienists.
+Those who perform mostly office management and patient-contact duties are likely to earn less than dental assistants whose jobs also include a significant number of technical duties.
+States that permit dental assistants to perform regulated tasks such as coronal polishing or sealant application generally offer a higher earning potential than states that restrict these activities to dental practitioners or hygienists.